-The standard index to treaties and other international agreements to which the United States is a party is U.S. Treaties in Force (TIF).
-The most recent edition includes treaties and agreements in force as of January 1, 2020.
-(There is also a brief supplement with entries for treaties and agreements added in 2020.)
+The standard index to treaties and other international agreements to which the United States is a party is U.S. Treaties in Force (TIF), dated January 1, 2020 (updated with a brief supplement with entries for treaties and agreements added in 2020).
 TIF can be downloaded as a PDF document from the State Department website.
-Each edition of TIF includes two main sections:
+TIF includes two main sections:

 (The box at the bottom of this column explains the difference between treaties and executive agreements.)

 For each treaty, TIF provides a full title, the dates on which the treaty was signed or "done," and entered into force, as well as citations to the treaty text.
 The cited sources may include any of those in the page "Sources of U.S. Treaty Texts" in this guide, or listed in Table T4 of The Bluebook.
 For treaties made in recent decades, the most common citations will be TIAS numbers and citations to the United Nations Treaty Series (or other intergovernmental sources) or I.L.M. (or other "unofficial" sources).